ZegalPL/zbxJuniperNetscreen/README.md

 # zbxJuniperNetscreen
-Zabbix template for Netscreen based Juniper Devices, tested with Juniper SSG140.
+Zabbix template for Netscreen based Juniper devices, tested with Juniper SSG140.

 No MIBs required.

 * Device status monitoring, with triggers
-* Interface monitoring, with "Inteface went down" trigger.
+* Interfaces monitoring, with "Interface went down" trigger.
 * VPN tunnels monitoring, with "Tunnel down" trigger.

 Some graphs added as well.